blank3rs/TessV2/README.md

 # Assistant v2

-A modular AI assistant system with specialized agents for different tasks.
+A modular AI assistant system with specialized agents for different tasks. (works with azure client)

 ## Features